workunhard/old-reddit-clone/README.md

 A simple (Old) Reddit clone built with React, Express, and Firebase (auth + Firestore)

 ## Background
 I've always preferred the aesthetic and functionality of Old Reddit over the 2018 redesign, specifically its use of screen real estate.
 In Old Reddit, each post is allocated its own compact row, allowing users to view approximately 15 post titles simultaneously on desktop.
 This layout facilitates a quick and comprehensive overview of content, minimizing the need for excessive scrolling.
 In contrast, the redesign emphasizes prolonged scrolling -- not unlike virtually every other social media app today -- and displays more content from individual posts (including sponsored/promoted ads) than I find necessary.
+Examples:

 How it was:
 ![Glorious Old Reddit](./resources/image-2.png)